Ze-Michelle-Sun/Automated-Detection-of-Cybersecurity-Threats-Using-Machine-Learning/README.md

 - Model Evaluation: Evaluate the performance of the model using relevant metrics such as accuracy, precision, recall, F1 score, and area under the curve (AUC).
 ## Conclusion
-In conclusion, this project demonstrates the potential for using machine learning models to automate cybersecurity threat detection.
+- In conclusion, this project demonstrates the potential for using machine learning models to automate cybersecurity threat detection.
 Our findings indicate that the Random Forest Classifier is the best-performing model for detecting potential cybersecurity threats in network traffic, achieving an accuracy score of 0.99995 on the validation set.

-In summary, this project provides a promising approach for organizations to improve their cybersecurity posture by automating threat detection using machine learning models.
+- This project provides a promising approach for organizations to improve their cybersecurity posture by automating threat detection using machine learning models.
 By doing so, organizations can reduce their risk of security breaches and increase their profitability.